vocdoni/developer-portal/docs/sdk/tutorial.md

 ~~~

 Publishing an election registers a transaction to the blockchain.
 This means we have to wait for the next block to process in order to ensure the transaction was successful.
-Here we use [client.fetchElection()](/sdk/reference/VocdoniSDKClient#fetchElection) to fetch the election info from the blockchain, given our `electionId`.
+Here we use [client.fetchElection()][fetchElection] to fetch the election info from the blockchain, given our `electionId`.
 This allows us to wait until the election status is `ONGOING`, which means the election has been successfully published and has begun.

 **src/election.ts**
 ~~~ts